argoproj/argo-helm/charts/argo-events/README.md

 Some users would prefer to install the CRDs _outside_ of the chart.
 You can disable the CRD installation of this chart by using `--set crds.install=false` when installing the chart.

-You can install the CRDs manually from `templates/crds` folder.
+You can install the only CRDs manually setting using `--set crds.install=true --set controller.install=false`

 ### 2.0.*